crypto5000/iota.lib.php/README.md

 }
 ```
 ## Setting Light Server Url
-The library currently uses nodes.iota.cafe (for https) andeugene.iota.community (for http).
-To change this server, simply set an url variable in your php code.
+The library currently uses nodes.iota.cafe (for https) and eugene.iota.community (for http).
+To change this server, simply set a url variable in your php code.

 ```php
 // include iota php library